 TAVR procedures takes place in Guthrie Robert Packer Hospital’s hybrid OR – a state-of-the-art operating room with real-time, high-resolution digital imaging capabilities allowing for complex surgeries and studies to take place simultaneously with an integrated team of heart and valve specialists.

-Under general anesthesia, the new aortic heart valve can be placed using a transfemoral or a transapical approach.
+The new aortic heart valve can be placed using a transfemoral or a transapical approach.

 Transfemoral Approach – The Most Common Approach